JacomoJ/exercise-suggestions/write-code/easy.md

   - Write a function that given a list of numbers and a list of color strings, returns a list of circles with the corresponding radius and color.
   - Write a function that given a list of images, returns a single image with the images in the list stacked on top of each other.
-  - Write a function that given a list of images, returns a single image with the images in the list overlayed on each other with the first image at the bottom and the last at the time.
+  - Write a function that given a list of images, returns a single image with the images in the list overlayed on each other with the first image at the bottom and the last at the top.

 3. Audio player pt.1